 The Company's functional and reporting currency is the Canadian dollar and purchases of goods and services have generally been transacted in Canadian dollars.
 The Company funds certain operations, exploration and administrative expenses on a cash basis in Danish Krone (DKK) or other currencies converted from its Canadian dollar bank accounts held in Canada.
 Management believes the foreign exchange risk derived from currency conversions is, for the foreseeable future, negligible and therefore does not hedge its foreign exchange risk.
-As at June 30, 2016 and 2015, the Company's cash and cash equivalent balances were all held in Canadian dollars (CAD).
+As at September 30, 2016 and March 31, 2016, the Company's cash and cash equivalent balances were all held in Canadian dollars (CAD).
 Certain suppliers to the Company's exploration program required deposits that were denominated in DKK to be paid in advance of work.
-The deposit amounts were applied against bills over relatively short time frames made the effects insignificant.
+The deposit amounts were applied against bills over relatively short time frames which made the exchange effects insignificant.